blocky/socksproxy/README.md

-The current iteration, however, is coded to either just allow connections to [Let's Encrypt](https://letsencrypt.org/) for the purpose of getting self-signed certificates, or it allows all connections.
+The current iteration, however, is coded to either just allow connections to [Let's Encrypt](https://letsencrypt.org/) for the purpose of getting self-signed certificates, or it allows all outgoing HTTP connections.

 ## Usage